ni/semi-test-library-dotnet/Examples/source/Sequence/TMU/README.md

 The example showcases six different TMU measurement types on digital pins:

-1. **MeasurePeriod**: Measures the period of a digital signal using rising edge detection and publishes the averaged result using the `"Period"` published data id.
+1. **MeasurePeriod**: Measures the period of a digital signal using rising edge detection and publishes the averaged result using the "Period" Published Data Id.
-2. **MeasurePulseWidth**: Measures the high pulse width of a digital signal, from the rising edge to the subsequent falling edge at Voh, and publishes the averaged result using the `"PulseWidth"` published data id.
+2. **MeasurePulseWidth**: Measures the high pulse width of a digital signal, from the rising edge to the subsequent falling edge at Voh, and publishes the averaged result using the "PulseWidth" Published Data Id.
-3. **MeasureDutyCycle**: Measures the duration the signal spends in the high state and publishes it using the `"DutyCycleTime"` published data id, then performs a period measurement to convert that duration into a ratio, which is published using the `"DutyCycle"` published data id.
+3. **MeasureDutyCycle**: Measures the duration the signal spends in the high state and publishes it using the "DutyCycleTime" Published Data Id, then performs a period measurement to convert that duration into a ratio, which is published using the "DutyCycleRatio" Published Data Id.
-   > **Note:** The duty cycle configuration method returns a time duration, not a percentage.
+   > **NOTE:** The duty cycle configuration method returns a time duration, not a percentage.
 This step performs an additional period measurement to convert the result.
-4. **MeasureRiseTime**: Measures the rise time of a digital signal, from the low voltage threshold (Vol) to the high voltage threshold (Voh), and publishes the averaged result using the `"RiseTime"` published data id.
+4. **MeasureRiseTime**: Measures the rise time of a digital signal, from the low voltage threshold (Vol) to the high voltage threshold (Voh), and publishes the averaged result using the "RiseTime" Published Data Id.
-5. **MeasureFallTime**: Measures the fall time of a digital signal, from the high voltage threshold (Voh) to the low voltage threshold (Vol), and publishes the averaged result using the `"FallTime"` published data id.
+5. **MeasureFallTime**: Measures the fall time of a digital signal, from the high voltage threshold (Voh) to the low voltage threshold (Vol), and publishes the averaged result using the "FallTime" Published Data Id.
-6. **MeasureSkew**: Measures the skew between the same edge type occurring on a reference pin and a target pin and publishes the averaged result using the `"Skew"` published data id.
+6. **MeasureSkew**: Measures the skew between the same edge type occurring on a reference pin (`C0`) and a target pin (`C1`), and publishes the averaged result using the "Skew" Published Data Id.
 A positive result means the target edge occurs after the reference edge.

-Each step follows the same general pattern: assign TMU resources, configure the measurement, initiate, fetch the averaged result using a 5 second timeout, publish the results, and finally disable the TMU and clear the resource assignment.
+Each step follows the same general pattern: assign TMU resources, configure the measurement, initiate, fetch the averaged result using a 5-second timeout, publish the results, and finally disable the TMU and clear the resource assignment.

-> **Note:** The TMU configuration methods enable the TMU resource internally, so no separate `EnableTMU` call is required.
+> **NOTE:** The TMU configuration methods enable the TMU resource internally, so no separate `EnableTMU` call is required.

 ## Prerequisites